 Dr. Joseph Amato

 Dr. Joseph Gashō Amato is founder and director of the International Center for Japanese Culture since its inception in 2011.
-Before ICJC, Dr. Amato founded the Yokohama International School Japanese music program in 2003 – the first and only primary/secondary traditional Japanese music program in the world.
-The award-winning program has garnished worldwide acclaim with yearly concerts throughout Japan and overseas.
+Before ICJC, Dr. Amato founded the Yokohama International School Japanese music program in 2003 and served as its director until 2011.
+The program is the first and only primary/secondary traditional Japanese music program in the world.

-Dr. Amato received his Ph.D. in Music Composition from New York University in 1998 with research studies in contemporary Italian music.
-In 2000, he was awarded the prestigious Bunka-Cho Japanese Government Artists Fellowship to pursue formal study of Japanese music history and Japanese traditional musical instruments (koto, shamisen and 17-string koto) at Seiha Hōgaku-kai, Tokyo, under the tutelage of Yasuko Nakashima and Garei Okubo.
-He received his teaching license and Japanese professional name Gashō in 2003.
+Dr. Amato received his Ph.D. in music composition in 1998 from New York University with primary studies in Italian contemporary music.
+In 2000, he was awarded the prestigious Bunka-chō Japanese Government Artists Fellowship to pursue formal study of Japanese traditional music at Seiha Hōgaku-kai.
+He continued studies receiving his teaching license and his professional name Gashō in 2003.
 In addition to Japanese music, Dr. Amato has research interests in Ainu music and culture.
 In 2003, he was invited to the Hokkaido Ainu Culture Research Center for studies on the Ainu tonkori instrument.

 Ms. Nana Obayashi